"...Adventures in which you'll live in a million could-be years on a thousand maybe worlds..."

 Available for Listening Booth: Y

-An odd episode about the British hiring a scifi writer to help them fool the Nazis into thinking the Allies have developed a super Death Ray, causing them to divert their scientists from the V2 program to developing an 'impossible' counter-weapon.
-Best laid plans....
+An odd episode about the British hiring a Sci-Fi writer to fool the Nazis into thinking they have developed a super Death Ray.
+Hopefully, the Nazis will divert their scientific resources from the V-2 program to developing an 'impossible' counter-weapon.
+Best laid plans...

 Protection